Isotropic Activation Functions Enable Deindividuated Neurons and Adaptive Topologies: Introduction

 \section{Introduction}

 Neural plasticity in the quantity and connectivity of neurons is biologically advantageous \cite{Axelrod2023, Wen2024, Caroni2012} and routinely occurs in the development of the mammalian brain \cite{Mishra2016, LaRosa2018, Dori2021, Holtmaat2009}.
-Shown to improve neural efficiency through controlled pruning \cite{Riccomagno2015, Scholl2021}, whilst enabling the accumulation of knowledge \cite{Caroni2012, Holtmaat2009}, improving robustness \cite{Turrigiano2000} and function through growth \cite{Chklovskii2004, Holtmaat2009}; it is therefore hypothesised in this work that analogous behaviour within artificial neural networks may be similarly beneficial.

-This, too, may include greater efficiency, fewer anomalous computations, and increased capacity --- overall, real-time restructuring may enable improved knowledge acquisition and stabilisation.
-The practical consequences of a network that can adapt its architecture and connectivity in real-time may be transformative.
+Shown to improve neural efficiency through controlled pruning \cite{Riccomagno2015, Scholl2021}, with a benefit to initial overabundance \cite{Scholl2021}, whilst enabling the accumulation of knowledge \cite{Caroni2012, Holtmaat2009}, improving robustness \cite{Turrigiano2000} and function through growth \cite{Chklovskii2004, Holtmaat2009}.
+Hence, it is hypothesised that analogous behaviour within artificial neural networks will be similarly beneficial.
+The practical consequences of a network that can reliably adapt its architecture and connectivity in a real-time controlled manner may be transformative --- and this constitutes a broad goal of architecture-based continual learning approaches \cite{Wang2024}.

-Contemporary primitives, activation functions, normalisers, optimisers, and more, are constructed using element-wise functional forms.
-Historically, these functional forms were inspired by biological neural systems \cite{McCulloch1943}: individual neurons communicating to yield collective function.
-Hence, a basis-dependent decomposition of activation vectors into 'neuron'-like components, to which elementwise formulae are then applied, reflects this individuated neuron-derived premise.
-However, due to this individuated neuron construction, architecture adaptation, particularly neurodegeneration, can become difficult if one wishes to closely preserve function due to strong interconnectivity.
-For contemporary primitives, equivalence classes typically admit only discrete supergroups of permutation symmetries for reparameterisation \cite{Sussmann1992, Badrinarayanan2015}, with few exceptions.
-This work proposes instead generalising this construction through a symmetry-led approach.
-These can then be substituted, producing new admissible functional forms and consequential function-invariant reparameterisation.
-Using this, basis-independent formulations are achieved through orthogonal symmetries, yielding generalised `deindividuated' neurons, since there is no canonical basis for decomposition.

-Hence, a novel methodology for dynamic topologies is enabled by leveraging an orthogonal-symmetry-derived alternative formulation of primitives, termed ``isotropic primitives'' \cite{Bird2025b}, particularly the isotropic activation functions.
-These alternative non-elementwise primitives enable real-time network restructuring with minimal function degradation, by exploiting basis changes enabled in continuous reparameterisations.
-Basis-independence ensures that the network remains function-invariant under continuous basis changes.
-Hence, this work leverages the typical equivalence class under the reparameterisation approach to symmetries, yet this continuous-symmetry reformulation uniquely permits improved neurodegeneration of network architectures beyond what is possible with classical parameter relabelling by using a basis that diagonalises connectivity.
-Overall, this work indicates both the flexible use cases of these alternative isotropic formulations and enables the exploration of architectural adaptations to new information and learning.